 Oak Island Water Rescue has a flagpole in front of our station on SE 49th Street that flies flags to indicate the current and/or forecast beach and water conditions.
-We will be adding a “webcam” soon that will allow you check the flags anytime you wish.
-Until then, we recommend checking the flags each day you plan to swim in the ocean.
-The flags use standardized colors to indicate conditions, and we will soon have a sign near the flagpole that describes the color system used.
+We also have a “webcam” that allows you check the flags anytime you wish.
+We recommend checking the flags each day you plan to swim in the ocean.
+The flags use standardized colors to indicate conditions, and we have a sign on the skate park fence that describes the color system used.

 GREEN flags are used to indicate no known significant risk, a low probability of rip and longshore currents, calm-ish surf conditions, and no known reports of dangerous marine life.
 Just because these dangers are not anticipated or expected does not mean they do not exist.
 There is always the possibility of strong ocean currents and dangerous marine life and you should always be prepared for conditions to change.

 YELLOW flags are used to indicate a moderate risk of rip and longshore currents and dangerous surf conditions.
 It may be safe to venture into the water, but you should limit the depth to water not above your knees and be on the lookout for rip currents and others in danger who may need to be rescued.